 Use action-oriented language, such as “Shop Now,” “Register Today,” or “Discover More,” and make your CTAs visually prominent.

-A compelling CTA prompts customers to take action, increasing the chances of conversion and driving engagement.
+An effective CTA prompts customers to take action, increasing the chances of conversion and driving engagement.

-5- Offer Exclusive Benefits
+5- Offer exclusive benefits

 One effective strategy for improving customer retention through email marketing is to provide exclusive benefits to your loyal customers.
 These benefits can take various forms and serve as incentives for customers to continue their relationship with your brand.